How To Save For A Down Payment

 On that $200,000 home, a 3.5% down payment comes out to a more manageable $7,000.

 It’s also possible to qualify for conventional mortgage loans backed by Fannie Mae or Freddie Mac with down payments of 3% of your home’s final purchase price.
 If you served in the U.S. Military or are actively serving, you might qualify for a VA loan insured by the U.S. Department of Veterans Affairs.
 These loans require no down payment at all.
-If you buy in a rural area, you might qualify for a USDA loan, which also requires no down payment.
+If you’re in a rural area, you could use a USDA loan to buy a house with no money down.

 And even without the help of special mortgage programs, you’ll find that most mortgage lenders will work with buyers who put down as little as 5% of their home’s final purchase price.